Asher Wojciechowski: Baltimore Orioles

 On December 1, 2017, Wojciechowski signed a minor league contract with the Baltimore Orioles.
 He was assigned to the Norfolk Tides of the International League for the 2018 season.
 On July 18, Wojciechowski opted-out of his contract and became a free agent.

 Chicago White Sox

-On July 25, 2018, Wojciechowski signed a minor league contract with the Chicago White Sox, and was assigned to the team's Triple-A affiliate Charlotte Knights.
-He elected free agency on November 2, 2018.
+On July 25, 2018, Wojciechowski signed a minor league contract with the Chicago White Sox.
+In 6 starts for the Triple–A Charlotte Knights, he struggled to an 0–5 record and 7.01 ERA with 37 strikeouts across 34 2/3 innings.
+Wojciechowski elected free agency following the season on November 2.

 Cleveland Indians

 Wojciechowski signed a minor league contract with the Cleveland Indians on February 14, 2019.
 The deal included an invitation to the Indians' major league spring training camp.
 Wojciechowski spent the first half of the 2019 season with the Columbus Clippers, going 8–2 with a 3.61 ERA in 15 starts.

 Baltimore Orioles (second stint)

-Wojciechowski returned to the Orioles in a cash transaction with the Indians on July 1, 2019 and was assigned back to the Tides.
+Wojciechowski returned to the Orioles in a cash transaction with the Indians on July 1, 2019, and was assigned back to the Tides.
 On July 2, the Orioles selected his contract and promoted him to the major league roster.
 Starting 16 of 17 pitching appearances, he had a 4–8 record with a 4.92 ERA and 1.312 WHIP.
 On September 17, 2020, the Orioles designated Wojciechowski for assignment.
 On October 14, 2020, Wojciechowski elected free agency.